secondary-jcav/behaveTechnicalTest/login_page/README.md

 **Goal**
-Implement some tests using selenium & behave on page "https://app.sysdigcloud.com/" in less than 2 hours.
+Implement some tests using selenium & behave on target page in less than 2 hours.
 Since there's a time limit, I prioritized finding as many locators as possible and running more tests over best practices such as page object model.